The Department of Foreign Affairs and Trade does not issue a travel advice for Reunion at this time.

 All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the Tsunami Awareness brochure.

 Australia does not have an Embassy or Consulate in Reunion.
-Australians may obtain consular assistance from the nearest High Commission.
-This is in Mauritius at:
+Australians may obtain consular assistance from the Australian High Commission in Mauritius at:

 Australian High Commission, Port Louis

 Port Louis, Mauritius

 Facsimile +230 208 8878

 All Australians travelling to Reunion, whether for tourism or business or for short or long stays, are encouraged to register with the Department of Foreign Affairs and Trade.
 Australians can register in person at any Australian Embassy, High Commission or Consulate or on-line.
 The registration information provided by you will help us to find you in an emergency - whether it is a natural disaster, civil disturbance or a family emergency.

 If the situation changes and a travel advice for Reunion is issued, travellers can be automatically notified by subscribing to our e-mail subscription service.

 The British Foreign and Commonwealth Office also issues travel advice for their citizens.

 The Department of Foreign Affairs and Trade in Canberra may be contacted on (02) 6261 3305.